 Need to know

-Language, Money, Opening Times & Accommodation Tax
+Safety, Language, Money, Opening Times & Accommodation Tax

 Is Sardinia safe for tourists?

-Sardinians are initially reserved, but once they get to know you and little, they are a very kind, and welcoming people.
+Sardinians are initially reserved, but once they get to know you and little, they are very kind, and welcoming people.

-If you are traveling to Sardinia, you may want to to learn a few Italian phrases to be polite, although many Sardinia’s will speak English.
+If you are traveling to Sardinia, you may want to learn a few Italian phrases to be polite, although many Sardinia’s will speak English.

 Visas and Passports

 Non-EU citizens must carry a valid passport, while EU citizens can travel on a national ID card.
 We advise you to check the travel requirement before going to Sardinia.

 In winter some sites may close in the afternoon and hours in the summer are extended into the late evening.

 Shops are open from 8-9 am until 1 pm and then from 4-5 pm until 7-8 pm.

 Banks are usually open from 8:30 am – 1:30 pm and 3 pm – 4:30 pm, Monday to Friday.

 Sponsored exhibitions are often free of charge, and most local government galleries offer free entrance or a reduced fee to under-18s, senior citizens and students.

-ATMs are called Bancomat in Sardinia and can be wherever there is a bank.
-Cost for cash withdrawals is set by your bank.
+ATMs are called Bancomat in Italy and can usually be found wherever there is a bank.
+The cost for cash withdrawals is set by your bank.

 This would be €2 per person per night in 4 & 5-star hotel, €1.50 for 3-star hotel and accommodation and €1 for 2 or 1-star hotels